|

 SY male

-Purple Finches may be entirely brown and white, but can also show faint
+Purple Finches are mostly to entirely brown and white, like females, but can also show faint

 traces of red, especially on the head, upper breast, and wings.